chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 1. Set the user permissions.
 1. Search for **AdministratorAccess** and select the policy.
 1. Select **Next: Tags**.
-1. Provide key name and value as tagging for the user been created.
+1. Provide key names and values as tagging for the created user.
 1. Select **Next: Review**.

 {{< figure src="/images/automate/ha_aws_iam_user_review.png" alt="AWS IAM User Review with permissions">}}

 1. Select **Create user**.
 1. Select **show** to reveal the secret access key.
-1. Download and save the **Secret access key**.
+1. Download and Save the **Secret Access Key**.

 {{< figure src="/images/automate/ha_aws_iam_user_created.png" alt="AWS IAM User Created with Access Key">}}

 1. Take a note of the Access key ID and Secret access key.

-  Now, let's configure the AWS CLI to deploy our applications from the command line.
+Now, configure the AWS CLI to deploy the applications from the command line.

-  Refer [Creating an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) page for creating an IAM user through CLI and API methods.
+Refer to [Creating an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) page for creating an IAM user through CLI and API methods.